wzqs/wzqs.github.io/_posts/2024-10-29-MINAMAP_PRIVACY.md

 Our extension requests the following permissions solely for basic functionality:

 1. `storage`: Used only for storing extension settings locally
-2. `activeTab`: Used to display transaction flow diagrams in the current tab
-3. `webRequest`: Used to read public transaction data from Mina blockchain explorers

 These permissions are never used to collect or transmit any user data.